- Radical Acceptance and Scapegoat Recovery: The Power of Accepting What IS - November 5, 2023

 If you are a scapegoated child / adult child reading this, you need to know that you did nothing to make your family treat you in the shameful manner they do.
 Sadly, you were little more than a human projection screen, mercilessly objectified via the family projection process.

 And while the above information may feel like small comfort, to many survivors of this form of abuse, it can be enough to bring a sense of hope – perhaps for the very first time – that they can indeed recover.
 It should also serve as a warning regarding the dangers of trying to explain to your scapegoating family members how their behavior, i.e., the family projection process, is harming you.
-It would be similar to trying to stop a tornado in its path by standing in front of it and yelling “Stop!”
-Know that you are dealing with unfathomably powerful psychic forces, and in attempting to confront them head on, you would be going where angels fear to tread.
+It would be similar to trying to halt a tornado in its path by standing in front of it and yelling “Stop!”
+Know that you are dealing with unfathomably powerful, systemic intrapsychic forces: In attempting to confront your family system head on regarding the nature of the abuse you are experiencing, you would be going where angels fear to tread.

 If you learned something of value from this article, please consider subscribing to the FSA Education email list via the menu or sidebar.
-You are also encouraged to share this article with others via the social media icons, below.
+You are also encouraged to share this article with others.